Etruria89/RTI_Final/01_Ass_I/README_I.md

 ![package_tree](Sol_1_tree.png)
 - **CMakeLists.txt:** the cmake file of the package;
 - **package.xml:** the XML file describing package requisites
-- **sol_launch.xml:** a laucher that includes the run of all the nodes required for the control of the robot
+- **sol_launch.xml:** a launcher that includes the run of all the nodes required for the control of the robot
 	including:
-	- the **robot_controller_client.py** script for controlling the speed of the robot, checking the achievent of the target postion and requesting a new target to the server
+	- the **robot_controller_client.py** script for controlling the speed of the robot, checking the achievement of the target position and requesting a new target to the server
 	- the **robot_controller_server.py** script for the creation of the service needed to provide new targets to the robot
 - **Target.srv:** a server that provides the new target to the robot.